thim-cloud/Programming-assignment-1/README.md

 Example:

 	make_username("Thim", "Huit")
-This name will be processed into thimhuit and now it is processed the function will use the
+This name will be processed into thim and huit and after it is processed the function will use the

 	first_name + "." + last_name